pypa/pip/docs/html/development/getting-started.rst

     $ tox -e py36 -- -n auto

-The version of tox given below also works in a similar way, although a bit slower than the version above
+The version of tox given below also works in a similar way, although a lot slower than the version above

 .. code-block:: console